Clay Regazzoni: 1970–72: Ferrari

 Following the death of Giunti at a sports car event during the winter of 1971, Ferrari opted for Ickx and Regazzoni for the 1971 Formula One season.
 Prior to the start of the European legs of the Formula One World Championship, Regazzoni won the prestigious Race of Champions at Brands Hatch, beating Jackie Stewart into second place.
 Despite this early promise, the Ferrari 312B and B2 proved to be inferior to the Stewart/Tyrrell 003 combination.
-Regazzoni only managed three podium finishes during the season, as well a pole position at the British Grand Prix.
+Regazzoni only managed three podium finishes during the season, as well as a pole position at the British Grand Prix.
 The Swiss finished seventh in the Drivers' Championship that year, 49 points behind World Champion Jackie Stewart.

-Further disappointment for Regazzoni followed in 1972, with only a single podium finish, in Germany, although he did score two points more than the previous season.
+Further disappointment for Regazzoni followed in 1972, with only a single podium finish, in Germany, although he scored two points more than the previous season.
 Regazzoni again finished seventh in the Drivers' Championship, 46 points behind World Champion Emerson Fittipaldi.